plugwise/plugwise-beta/README.md

 A fully asynchronous approach to supporting Plugwise devices.
 This repository is **meant** for use of beta-testing.

 ## NEW Oct 2020 ##
-The developer of the Plugwise Stick integration, brefra, has joined the team.
+The developer of the Plugwise Stick integration, @brefra, has joined the team.
 As a result we have added support for the Plugwise Stick.

 ## Sept 2020 ##
 - Add a service: plugwise.delete_notification, this allows you to dismiss a Plugwise Notification from HA Core.